 Cole Neuroscience Center (Neurology)

 Our specialists work together to develop treatment plans that assist the entire family.
 From access to the latest diagnostic tools and the newest clinical trials, to offering counseling and long-term care options, the Cole Neuroscience Center has so much to offer – especially hope.
-Each year the Cole Neuroscience Center serves more than 1,600 patients with Parkinson's disease, 2,500 with Alzheimer's disease and numerous others with neurodegenerative diseases.
+Each year the Cole Neuroscience Center serves more than 1,600 patients with Parkinson's disease, and numerous others with neurodegenerative diseases.

 Patient and Visitors